lfkeitel/lish/docs/builtins.md

 - `(pipe ()[ ()...])` - Connect output and input for a chain of commands.
 - `(pwd)` - Return current working directory
 - `(unexport SYMBOL)` - Unexport environment variable.
+- `(prompt)` - Called on each interactive loop.
+This function must return a string which will be used as the user prompt.
+Note that multi-line prompts have a few bugs.